 This guide provides guidance only on the regulatory assumptions that licensees should make in their calculation of the radiological consequences of design basis accidents.
-These assumptions have no direct affect on the probability of the design basis accident initiator.
+These assumptions have no direct influence on the probability of the design basis accident initiator.
 These analyses assumptions cannot increase the core damage frequency (CDF) or the large early release frequency (LERF).
 However, facility modifications made possible by the use of this guide could have an impact on risk.
-If the proposed implementation of this guide involves changes to the facility design that would invalidate assumptions made in the facility's PRA, the impact on the existing PRAs should be evaluated.